 Why Neutral Bathroom Vanity Tops Work Best

 Neutral or plain coloured vanity units for bathrooms are clean looking and timeless.
 A minimalist neutral vanity can become a beautiful feature in itself when paired with a contrasting textured tiled wall– it all makes for a welcoming interior, which of course you want, as having a bath or a shower in the morning should be done in a space that you love and can function in easily.
 In contrast, a modern dark wood vanity can become centre stage when on a neutral backdrop, something which really helps relay the story of the bathroom design.

 It’s no secret that grey bathrooms are trending at the moment.
 No longer the dull colour it was once considered, it’s now a bathroom colour that is very much sought after.
 When accessorising your new bathroom with glossy grey vanity bathroom furniture, you’ll be able to easily blend in a variety of designs, colours and surfaces, including textured dark stone brick effect tiles.
 Grey bathrooms are elegant and rich in style, and the best thing is that unlike other bathroom colour trends, grey will never age as a contemporary shade.

 Scandinavian Bathroom Trend

-Another way to achieve the coveted Scandinavian bathroom trend is by featuring timber, and the easiest way to do so is to bring in an oak floating vanity cabinet.
+Another way to achieve the coveted Scandinavian bathroom trend is by featuring timber, and the easiest way to do so is to bring in a luxurious wood effect vanity unit.